gpuweb/gpuweb/proposals/bindless.md

 renderMainPassWithTable(table, shadowMaps);
 ```

-By calling using `setResourceUsage`, the application can explicitly say that shadow-maps are not accessed in the resource table when any of them are rendered:
+By calling `setResourceUsage`, the application can explicitly say that shadow-maps are not accessed in the resource table while they're being rendered:

 ```js
 shadowMap.forEach(sm => encoder.setResourceUsage(table, sm, "none");};